 When the matter about the equipment necessary for robotic welding is brought out, it immediately comes to the minds of those responsible in companies that are very expensive machines.

-Although some are still expensive today, as has happened with computers and personal devices, technologies have dropped in price over time.
+Although some are still expensive today, as has happened with computers and personal devices, technologies have dropped out the price over time.

 This has made it possible for smaller companies to have been able to obtain robotic welding equipment and are benefiting from having reduced their costs.